Keyboard Dictionary

 Image source: [ASK]

-Aka/also known as: Modular ANPOS
+Also known as: Modular ANPOS, Modular ANPOS II

 Stands for Modular Alphanumeric Point of Sale, which specifically refers to the IBM Modular ANPOS II Keyboard and Toshiba Modular ANPOS Keyboard.